minetest-mods/townchest/README.md

 # TownChest

 A minetest mod contains a chest with building definitions.
 The chest can spawn a NPC that does build the building for you.
+The mod uses the schemlib framework to handle the buildings

 ![Screenshot](https://raw.github.com/bell07/minetest-townchest/master/screenshot.png)